 This website has a new name and a new look.

-After twelve years the previous blue website has been decommissioned because technological advances exceeded its capabilities to adapt any further.
+After thirteen years the previous blue website has been decommissioned because technological advances exceeded its capabilities to adapt any further.

 This new site can be read on ipads and smart phones, and reshapes itself to their dimensions and their vertical and horizontal formats.